tadams42/sokoenginepy/docs/tutorial_.md

 ```

-Zobrist hashing is deterministic which means that undoing box move will return hash
-value to previous one. `Mover` doesn't or use board hashing internally in any way, but
-any kind of solver implementations will need it to speed up game-space searches and
-position caching.

 ## Victory conditions and Sokoban+

 Board manager is also used fof checking of victory conditions.
 There are two types of